 Chris Brown Throwing Royalty A $30K B-Day Party With Baby Mama: Are They Back Together?

-Chris Brown and his baby mama, Nia Guzman, have decided to patch things up after a long and rough custody battle to get together and throw their daughter, Royalty, an extravagant 4th birthday party on May 27.
+Chris Brown and Nia Guzman have put differences aside after a long custody battle to throw their daughter, Royalty, an extravagant birthday party on May 27.
 Is a flame reigniting between the former couple?

 Chris Brown, 29, and ex Nia Guzman, 34, have shockingly come together to plan a joint 4th birthday party for their daughter, Royalty, on May 27 and its sure to be a bash for the books!
 The former lovebirds are planning on spending around $30k for the elaborate princess-themed party and it will include appearances from all the Disney princesses such as Cinderella and Jasmine as well as a fairy godmother, according to TMZ.
 The menu will be full of delicious food such as crab cakes, California rolls, shrimp tempura and other kid-friendly goodies like peanut butter and jelly sandwiches, mac and cheese and burgers.
 The entertainment part of the day will consist of KIDZ BOP performances as well as a performance from singer Tone Stith.
 To top it all off, Chris and Nia’s daughter’s big day will have a horse carriage with a grand duke and coachman.
 Now that’s Royalty indeed!